 b) I hold professional qualifications acquired in the United Kingdom, a Member State of the European Union or another country belonging to the European Economic Area.
 Can I now settle in France and work in a regulated profession subject to the oversight of the Ministry of Agriculture and Food (e.g. veterinarian, chartered land and agriculture specialist, inspector of plant protection product spraying equipment)?

 Since 1 January 2021, UK citizens can no longer establish themselves in France under the provisions of EU directive 2005/36.
-Since you would settling in France after 1 January 2021, your situation would no longer be covered by the withdrawal agreement.
+If you have settled in France after 1 January 2021, your situation is not be covered by the withdrawal agreement.
 From that date, you are considered to be a citizen of a third country, and no longer enjoy the benefits of EU law.
-If you wish to settle in France, your professional qualifications will be subject to stricter examination on a case by case basis; this will not automatically lead to recognition of your professional qualifications.
+If you wish to settle in France, your professional qualifications will be subject to stricter examination on a case-by-case basis; this will not automatically lead to recognition of your professional qualifications.

 c) I have settled in a Member State of the European Union or another country belonging to the European Economic Area and I work in a profession subject to the oversight of the Ministry of Agriculture and Food (e.g. veterinarian, user of plant protection products, distributor of plant protection products).
 Can I base myself in France in order to carry on this activity?